iov-mexit/sck-plattform/apps/web/README.md

 The project includes several scripts to seed the database with initial data.
 These scripts are located in the root of the `apps/web` directory.

-*   `seed-data.ts`: Seeds the database with initial data for organizations, digital twins, signals, and certifications.
+*   `seed-data.ts`: Seeds the database with initial data for organizations, role agents, signals, and certifications.
 *   `seed-comprehensive-roles.ts`: Seeds the database with a comprehensive set of role templates.
 *   `seed-trust-thresholds.ts`: Seeds the database with trust thresholds for the roles created by `seed-comprehensive-roles.ts`.
 *   `seed-comprehensive-trust-thresholds.ts`: Seeds the database with a more comprehensive set of trust thresholds.